Wang-Derr/ARMIDUINO/README.md

 ## Future Plans

-- Add a speed-dial feature to the generic implementation so that users can save and quickly access specific PC and CC value combinations.
 - Feel free to submit any feature request or improvements.

 ## Known bugs

 - Rotating the encoders too quickly in one direction will generate a signal that corresponds with a rotation in the opposite direction meaning the desired outcome may be reversed (e.g. incrementing a value too quickly may actually decrement it instead).
-This may be due to the lack of debouncing for the rotatry encoder output.
+This may be due to the lack of debouncing for the rotary encoder output.
 - Feel free to report an Issue or make a Pull Request if you run into additional problems

 ## Appendix